By Bronwyn Warner, ABA Counsellor

 Your body may start to make colostrum during the pregnancy of its own accord, or this may occur if your child stops feeding for a while.
 The taste of colostrum may encourage weaning, at least temporarily, as it is saltier than mature milk.
 Other breastfeeding children don't mind at all.
 Be aware that colostrum is a natural laxative (to help the newborn pass the meconium), so bowel motions may become far more liquid.
 This won't harm your child at all.

 As you are normally advised to adjust your diet to allow for additional nutritional needs during pregnancy or breastfeeding, obviously, it is important to do so while doing both.
-There is little research on the requirements of a tandem breastfeeding mum, but we understand that our bodies are able to adjust metabolism so we don't need to consume extra large quantities of vitamins and minerals etc. The Australian Breastfeeding Association booklet Looking after Yourself contains the guidelines for healthy eating.
-ABA booklets are available from Mothers Direct.
+There is little research on the requirements of a tandem breastfeeding mum, but we understand that our bodies are able to adjust metabolism so we don't need to consume extra large quantities of vitamins and minerals etc.

 How will I feel?